tidyverse/dplyr/cran-comments.md

 ## Release summary

 Minor update to address CRAN warnings and conflict for exported symbols.
+Now also with rchk errors fixed.

 ## Test environments